 The Ability to upgrade to a higher level of hearing aid later on by upgrading the hearing aid software

-What is likely coming later in 2018:
+What is likely coming later in 2021:

 - Direct to Android and iPhone streaming will become more prevalent with the AHSA protocol developed by Google and Resound

 - More rechargeable hearing aid options from various brands and possibly the introduction of in the ear rechargeable options